longevityframework/longevity/README.md

 story board](https://www.pivotaltracker.com/n/projects/1231978).
 The
 longevity 0.2 release is my MMP.

-Once the 0.2 release is out, I will begin working in earnest on a complete set of user documentation.
+Once the 0.1 release is out, I will begin working in earnest on a complete set of user documentation.
+In this way I hope to have a servicable set of docs by the 0.2 release.

 longevity currently contains three subprojects: